chainer/chainer/docs/source/examples/sentiment.rst

 1. What is a Recursive Neural Network?
 =======================================

-A Recursive Neural Network is a Recurrent Neural Networks that extends to a tree structure.
+A Recursive Neural Network is a Recurrent Neural Network that extends to a tree structure.
 As both networks are often written as RNN, we need to be careful which one we are referring to.
 RNN usually refers to the Recurrent Neural Networks, but in natural language processing it sometimes